 Get your close friends and family to back your campaign early and be sure to set a goal that is reasonable given your personal network.
 We’ll use our resources to help only after you’ve raised 10 percent of your goal or $1,000, whichever is smaller.

 1. LinkedIn: Join the group Crowdfunding for Social Good we’ve created on LinkedIn and post a link to your campaign there.
 Please check out the other campaigns posted there and support them, too.

 2. Tweets: If you have raised at least 10 percent of your goal or $1,000 and you tweet your campaign link with a mention of @devindthorpe, we will retweet it to our growing list of followers.
 We’ll retweet once per day as long as you tweet with a mention of @devindthorpe!

 3. Press Releases: If you have a press release, please send it to email@example.com and we’ll share it here on GoodCrowd.info.

-5. Google Hangouts/Podcasts: In rare cases, if your story is very compelling, after your guest post goes live and your social impact is meaningful, we may be able to schedule a live interview using Google Hangouts to help you share your story with a wider audience.
-A live Google Hangout would not only be posted on this blog, but also on Google+ and YouTube so you could embed the video anywhere else you like.
+5. Podcasts: In rare cases, if your story is very compelling, after your guest post goes live and your social impact is meaningful, we may be able to schedule a recorded video interview to help you share your story with a wider audience.
+The video would not only be posted on this blog, but also YouTube and iTunes.

-6. GoodCrowd.info or Forbes: If you have exceeded your funding goal before your campaign ends and have raised more than $25,000 for a social cause that really excites us, we may be able to post a live Google Hangout to Devin’s Forbes blog.
+6. Forbes: If you have exceeded your funding goal before your campaign ends and have raised more than $100,000 for a social cause that really excites us, we may be able to post a video interview to Devin’s Forbes blog.

 The Your Mark on the World Center, which publishes this blog, is a news gathering organization and to us, your campaign for good is newsworthy.
 We never charge to put content on our site, but we do screen every story to ensure that we believe your efforts are legitimate.